heltonricardo/quotation-management/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'br.inatel.quotation-management' is invalid and this project uses 'br.inatel.quotationmanagement' instead.
+* The original package name 'br.inatel.quotation-management' is invalid and this project uses 'br.inatel.quotation_management' instead.

 # Getting Started